jneubert/drupal7/README.rst

 *TurnKey Linux applicance, adapted for the SWIB13* `Linked Data Publication with Drupal`_ *workshop.*

-*For the workshop participants: Please follow the instructions on* Installation_
+*For the workshop participants: Please follow the instructions on the* Installation_ *page.*

 `Drupal`_ is an open source content management platform licensed under the GPL.
 Equipped with a powerful blend of features, Drupal can support